trialanderror123/APSAPT/README.md

 │   └── raw                 <- The original, immutable data dump.
 │
-├── models                  <- Trained and serialized models, model predictions, or model summaries │
+├── models                  <- Trained and serialized models, model predictions, or model summaries ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-├── notebooks               <- Jupyter notebooks.
 │
-├── references              <- Data dictionaries, manuals, and all other explanatory materials.
-│
-├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures             <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt        <- The requirements file for reproducing the analysis environment, e.g.
 │                              generated with `pip freeze > requirements.txt`